OpenDataServices/cove/DEPLOYMENT.md

-## How to create a deployment pull requset
+## How to create a deployment pull request

 Post a pull request with a title following the appropriate template.: